MicrosoftDocs/win32/desktop-src/WmiSdk/making-a-semisynchronous-call-with-c--.md

 ---
-Description: 'Semisynchronous calls are the recommended means to call WMI methods, such as IWbemServices::ExecMethod and provider methods, such as the Chkdsk Method of the Win32\_LogicalDisk Class.'
+Description: Semisynchronous calls are the recommended means to call WMI methods, such as IWbemServicesExecMethod and provider methods, such as the Chkdsk Method of the Win32\_LogicalDisk Class.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '3d5ddd77-19f7-42d0-b8ca-a0a11f6b3f0f'
+ms.assetid: 3d5ddd77-19f7-42d0-b8ca-a0a11f6b3f0f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Making a Semisynchronous Call with C++
+title: Making a Semisynchronous Call with C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Making a Semisynchronous Call with C++

-Semisynchronous calls are the recommended means to call WMI methods, such as [**IWbemServices::ExecMethod**](iwbemservices-execmethod.md) and provider methods, such as the [**Chkdsk Method of the Win32\_LogicalDisk Class**](https://msdn.microsoft.com/library/aa384913).
+Semisynchronous calls are the recommended means to call WMI methods, such as [**IWbemServices::ExecMethod**](/windows/win32/WbemCli/nf-wbemcli-iwbemservices-execmethod?branch=master) and provider methods, such as the [**Chkdsk Method of the Win32\_LogicalDisk Class**](https://msdn.microsoft.com/library/aa384913).

 One disadvantage of synchronous processing is that the caller thread is blocked until the call completes.
 The blockage can cause a delay in processing time.
 In contrast, an asynchronous call must implement [**SWbemSink**](swbemsink.md) in script.
 In C++, asynchronous code must implement the [**IWbemObjectSink**](iwbemobjectsink.md) interface, use multiple threads, and control the flow of information back to the caller.
 Large result sets from queries, for example, can take a considerable amount of time to deliver and forces the caller to spend significant system resources to handle the delivery.

-Semisynchronous processing solves both the thread blockage and uncontrolled delivery problems by polling a special status object that implements the [**IWbemCallResult**](iwbemcallresult.md) interface.
+Semisynchronous processing solves both the thread blockage and uncontrolled delivery problems by polling a special status object that implements the [**IWbemCallResult**](/windows/win32/Wbemcli/nn-wbemcli-iwbemcallresult?branch=master) interface.
 Through **IWbemCallResult**, you can improve the speed and efficiency of queries, enumerations, and event notifications.

-The following procedure describes how to make a semisynchronous call with the [**IWbemServices**](iwbemservices.md) interface.
+The following procedure describes how to make a semisynchronous call with the [**IWbemServices**](/windows/win32/WbemCli/nn-wbemcli-iwbemservices?branch=master) interface.

 **To make a semisynchronous call with the IWbemServices interface**